unbit/uwsgi-docs/Gevent.rst

 Monkey patching
 ---------------

 uWSGI uses native gevent api, so it does not need monkey patching.
-Your code (instead) could need it, so remember to call gevent.monkey.patch_all() at the start of your app.
-Since uWSGI 1.9, a commodity option, --gevent-monkey-patch will do that for you.
+Your code (instead) may need it, so remember to call ``gevent.monkey.patch_all()`` at the start of your app.
+Since uWSGI 1.9, the convenience option ``--gevent-monkey-patch`` will do that for you.

-A common example is using psycopg2_gevent with django.
+A common example is using ``psycopg2_gevent`` with django.
 Django will make a connection to postgres for each thread (storing it in thread locals).

-As uWSGI gevent plugin runs on a single thread this approach will lead to a deadlock in psycopg.
-Enabling monkey patch will allows you to map thread locals to greenlet (you may want to avoid full monkey patching and only call gevent.monkey.patch_thread() ) and solving the issue:
+As the uWSGI gevent plugin runs on a single thread this approach will lead to a deadlock in psycopg.
+Enabling monkey patch will allow you to map thread locals to greenlets (however you may want to avoid full monkey patching and only call ``gevent.monkey.patch_thread()``) and solves the issue:

 .. code-block:: python